What is it like to drive?

 Let’s cut to the chase.
-Yes we’re all sad that Lamborghini hasn’t plumbed in either its psychopathic V10 or operatic V12, but we’re told they will live on in the replacements for the Aventador and Huracan, albeit with hybrid assistance.
+Yes we’re all sad that Lamborghini hasn’t plumbed in either its psychopathic V10 or operatic V12, but at least those engines live on in the Aventador and Huracán.
 And let’s get some perspective here, a 4.0-litre twin-turbo V8 producing 641bhp and 627lb ft of torque (from just 2,250rpm) is an able substitute.
 What it lacks in revs (the redline is 6,800rpm), it makes up for in rib-crushing torque, whenever you need it, whatever ratio you find yourself in the eight-speed auto.

-Four-wheel steering, for example, that turns the rears by +-3 degrees.
-This means at low speeds, where they turn opposite to the front tyres, the virtual wheelbase is shorter than a Huracan – handy for hairpins and tight parking spaces.
-In higher speed situations, where they turn with the fronts, it means rock solid stability – like the flat fifth-gear right hander at the end of the Vallelunga start finish straight.
+Four-wheel steering, for example, that turns the rears by plus or minus three degrees.
+This means at low speeds, where they turn opposite to the front tyres, the virtual wheelbase is shorter than a Huracán – handy for hairpins and tight parking spaces.
+In higher speed situations, where they turn with the fronts, it means rock solid stability – like the flat fifth-gear right hander at the end of the Vallelunga start-finish straight.
 Twitch your wrists and it goes, instantly, never wavering from its line.
 The steering is sharp, not with any useful feedback, but slack-free.

 Then there’s the active roll stability control, which firms up the outside suspension in fast corners keeping you flat with the horizon, but can also decouple each wheel when you’re hammering down a dirt track.
 It’s possibly the most impressive piece of tech on display – virtually negating the higher centre of gravity.
 Close behind is the torque vectoring combo of a centre Torsen diff (chosen for its reliability and speed, says Lamborghini), and a proper active rear differential.
 Floor it out of a tight corner and the way the car squats and drives you out, rather than tweaking the brakes to stop you from understeering, is witchcraft.